Middle East Starbucks cuts 2,000 workers amid Gaza war boycotts

 Alshaya operates roughly 1,900 Starbucks stores in Bahrain, Egypt, Jordan, Kuwait, Lebanon, Morocco, Oman, Qatar, Saudi Arabia, Turkey and United Arab Emirates.

-Starbucks is one of several Western brands that have drawn criticism from pro-Palestinian activists since Hamas' October 7 attack on Israel.
-McDonald's also faced boycott campaigns from both pro-Palestinian and pro-Israel groups over their perceived support for one side or the other.
+Starbucks is one of a number of Western brands that have drawn criticism from pro-Palestinian activists since Hamas' October 7 attack on Israel.
+McDonald's has also faced boycott campaigns from both pro-Palestinian and pro-Israel groups over their perceived stance on the conflict, while activists have also targeted Burger King, KFC and Pizza Hut, among other chains.

 McDonald's CEO Chris Kempczinski said in January that the fast-food chain is seeing a "meaningful business impact" in the Middle East and elsewhere related to the Israel-Hamas war.
 McDonald's also faced boycott calls after a local franchisee in Israel in October said it would distribute free meals to Israeli soldiers.